hslu-ige-laes/lcm/docs/docs/modules/flatHotWater/recommendations.md

 The challenge is to present the tips to the residents unobtrusively and with a lasting effect.

 ### Energy saving tips hot water
+#### Flow limiters and water-saving fittings in general <a href="#recomm_heatcompass">[12]</a>
+- Pay attention to the energy label when purchasing sanitary products.
+This indicates economical shower heads, fittings or inserts.
+- When choosing showers, fittings or flow limiters, make sure that they guarantee the right flow rates: for A-class appliances, this is between 4 and 6 liters per minute for showers and washbasins.
+- When choosing a shower head, it is recommended to replace the existing one with an economy shower head.
+This can reduce water consumption by up to 50%.
+The energy consumption is also noticeably lowered.
+Economy showers also have the advantage of a pleasant, soft water jet.
+- For washbasins, the installation of flow limiters or water-saving fittings is recommended.
+Flow limiters are cheap and highly profitable.
+The amortization period is on average only half a year.

 #### Showering
 The best thing about showering is: No other activity can achieve greater savings through conscious behaviour every day and with such little effort.  <a href="#balmer2020">[1]</a>